springboardmentor28126j/SwiftVisa-AI-Based-Visa-Eligibility-Screening-Agent-Batch13/README.md

 ## ✨ Key Features

 * AI-based eligibility prediction
-* Policy-driven reasoning system
+* Policy-driven decision-making
 * Fast similarity search using FAISS
-* Interactive and responsive UI
+* Interactive and user-friendly interface
-* Real-time decision generation
+* Real-time result generation

 ---

 ## 🧑‍💻 Working Process

-1. User enters required details
+1. User enters required details through the UI
 2. Data is stored using session state
 3. Input is converted into embeddings
 4. Relevant policies are retrieved from FAISS
-5. Data is sent to Groq AI model
+5. Data is sent to the AI model via Groq API
-6. Model generates:
+6. The model generates:

    * Eligibility decision
    * Explanation
-7. Output is displayed in UI
+7. Results are displayed in the UI

 ---